John Kasich: Early life, education, and early political career

-After attending public schools in his hometown of McKees Rocks, Kasich later left his native Pennsylvania, settling in Columbus, Ohio, in 1970 to attend Ohio State University, where he joined the Alpha Sigma Phi fraternity.
+After attending public schools in his hometown of McKees Rocks, Kasich moved to Columbus, Ohio, in 1970 to attend Ohio State University, where he joined the Alpha Sigma Phi fraternity.
 As a freshman, he wrote a letter to President Richard Nixon describing concerns he had about the nation and requesting a meeting with the President.
 The letter was delivered to Nixon by the university's president Novice Fawcett and Kasich was granted a 20-minute meeting with Nixon in December 1970.

 Earning a Bachelor of Arts degree in political science from Ohio State in 1974, he went on to work as a researcher for the Ohio Legislative Service Commission.
 From 1975 to 1978, he served as an administrative assistant to then-state Senator Buz Lukens.